Director

 BOOST Study Project Manager

-Megan was born and raised in Cedar Rapids, Iowa, and graduated from the University of Iowa in 2022 with a B.S. in Psychology and a certificate in Disability Studies.
-Following graduation, she began working as a post-bacc research assistant for the Voss Lab and hopes to attend graduate school to serve as a clinical psychologist in the future.
+Megan was born and raised in Cedar Rapids, Iowa, and graduated from the University of Iowa in 2022 with a BS in psychology and a Certificate in Disability Studies.
+Following graduation, she began working as a post-baccalaureate research assistant for the Voss Lab and hopes to attend graduate school to serve as a clinical psychologist in the future.
 Outside of the lab, Megan enjoys spending time with her cat, golfing, and exploring the Iowa City and Cedar Rapids communities.

 Hayley